Article: Finasteride Topical Solution - What is the Perfect Dose?

 "If you inhibit the conversion of testosterone to dihydrotestosterone, then men would have more testosterone, so isn't this a good thing?"

-Drake and Hordinsky et al showed that serum DHT levels are significantly reduced even with low dose oral Finasteride.
-A study conducted in 249 men with androgenetic alopecia underwent scalp biopsies before and after receiving 0.01mg, 0.05mg, 0.2mg, 1mg and 5 mg daily of oral finasteride or placebo for 42 days.
-The results found scalp skin DHT levels declined by 13.0% with placebo and by 14.9%, 61.6%, 56.5%, 64.1%, and 69.4% with 0.01mg, 0.05mg, 0.2mg, 1mg, and 5 mg doses of finasteride, respectively.
+Drake and Hordinsky et al showed that serum DHT levels are significantly reduced even with low-dose oral Finasteride.
+A study conducted in 249 men with androgenetic alopecia included scalp biopsies before and after receiving 0.01mg, 0.05 mg, 0.2mg, 1mg, and 5 mg of oral finasteride or placebo daily for 42 days.
+The results showed scalp DHT levels declined by 13.0% with placebo and by 14.9%, 61.6%, 56.5%, 64.1%, and 69.4% with 0.01mg, 0.05 mg, 0.2mg, 1mg, and 5 mg doses of finasteride, respectively.

 • Group 1 - Received 1.0 mL topical Finasteride 0.005% solution twice daily